 Face Mask Requirement

-- Out of School Care (OSC) and daycamp participants who are in grade 4 and up, in alignment with the BCCDC’s Public Health Guidance for K-12 Schools.
+- Out of School Care (OSC) and daycamp participants who are in Kindergarten and up

 - Customers participating in a program/class that is not a physical activity (e.g. art, music or technology classes).